-PHCX 01 FUNDAMENTALS OF ENGINEERING L Т Ρ С MATERIALS 2 0 2 3
+PHCX 01 FUNDAMENTALS OF ENGINEERING MATERIALS L T

-- To help students to acquire the properties and applications of conducting and semiconducting materials. - To familiarize students with basic ideas about the properties of dielectric and magnetic materials and their applications. - To familiarize students with basic knowledge of nanomaterials and its electrical, electronic, mechanical and magnetic properties. - To enable the students to correlate theoretical principles with practical applications.
+- To familiarize students with basic ideas of nanomaterials and its electrical, electronic, mechanical and magnetic properties. - To help students acquire the properties and applications of magnetic materials and dielectric materials. - To familiarize students with basics ideas about the properties of dielectric and its applications - To enable the students to correlate theoretical principles with practical applications.